 Since 2008 the HRCSA program has gone through five two-year programming cycles.
 As projects are completed and final expenditures are recorded, program savings are recycled.

-As of June 30, 2019, \$242 has been allocated to 38 HRCSA projects.
-The remaining \$7.8 million consists of \$5 million reserved for bond administration and \$2.8 million in project construction savings.
-New project(s) will be identified to utilize the construction savings in an upcoming programming cycle.
-Of the 38 allocated projects, 36 projects with HRCSA funds totaling \$221 million have been completed and two projects with HRCSA funds totaling \$21 million are under construction.
+As of June 30, 2021, the Commission has allocated \$242 million to 38 HRCSA projects.
+Of the 38 projects allocated, 36 projects totaling \$221.2 million are complete and two projects totaling \$21 million are under construction.